What is the Supplemental Coverage Option (SCO) Insurance?

 - Revenue Protection with the Harvest Price Exclusion

-- or to the Actual Production Historypolicy for crops that don’t have revenue protection available.
+- or to the Actual Production History policy for crops that don’t have revenue protection available.

 How Do I Buy SCO Crop Insurance?

 Producers can choose SCO as an endorsement to the underlying policy.
 This choice must be made by the sales closing date for your underlying policy, and it needs to be with the same insurance company.
-Any crop on a farm that has been elected to participate in the Agriculture Risk Coverage (ARC) program at Farm Service Agency (FSA) is not eligible for SCO coverage.

 Contact your trusted ProAg agent today to discuss policy details and availability.